- HanJin

 The Mavic Pro also has a slightly wider field of view than the Phantom 3 Standard, allowing it to capture more of the scene in a single shot.

-One of the main advantages of the Mavic Pro over the Phantom 3 Standard is its portability.
-The Mavic Pro is incredibly compact and easy to transport, making it a popular choice for travel and outdoor activities.
+The Mavic Pro is incredibly compact and easy to move, making it a popular choice for travel and outdoor activities.

 The Phantom 3 Standard, on the other hand, is a bit larger and less portable.
-However, it does have a more stable platform and can handle wind and other weather conditions better than the Mavic Pro.
+However, it does have a more stable platform and can solve wind and other weather conditions better than the Mavic Pro.

-Both drones have excellent image stabilization capabilities, which allow them to capture smooth and stable footage even in windy conditions.
 The Mavic Pro uses a 3-axis gimbal, while the Phantom 3 Standard uses a 2-axis gimbal.
 The Mavic Pro’s 3-axis gimbal provides better stabilization and allows for more advanced camera movements.

 Flight Performance